simula/mosaic5g-store/sdk/frontend/drone/README.md

 - support for running processes (tasks) based on GUI commands

-**WARNING**: The current implmentation does not include any authentication support.
+**WARNING**: The current implementation does not include any authentication support.
 Due to drone being capable of running arbitrary commands as instructed by the GUI, is a security risk.
 Thus, do not change lightly the default setting of listening only to `localhost` connections.
 However, it is possible to change the